juninhodigital/Framework.Core/README.md

 # Framework.Core
 #### Enhance your .NET application with more than 1000 extension methods.
-It provides some useful extensions methods for software development regardless the application type based on the .NET Core/Standard that will improve your software development lifecycle.
+It is a .NET Core/Standard library that provides some useful extensions methods to be used by your application regardless its the application type and it will improve your software development lifecycle.

 Technologies
 - [x] .NET Core and .NET Standard